ozluna/meet-eco/README.md

 ## Bugs
 I had problems mainly due to modals:
-The way of the modal's creation are loop and every loop has the same id name was my main issue.
+The way of the modal's creations are loop for instance Join the Event button every modal I created had the same id `id="attender"` so the buttons were defaulting to the first one.
+Therefore, code was only working for the first modal not the rest.
-I have fixed it with assign unique event id numbers to the element ids using jinja templates The other problem I was having id validation:
+I have fixed it with appending unique event id numbers to the element id's using jinja templates. `id="attender{{event._id}}"`

+The other problem I was having, id validation:
-When the user input and event id matches the button takes the user to edit page however if it doesn't match it stay on the page
+When the user input and event id matches the button would take the user to the edit page however if it doesn't match it stays on the page
 without giving any error.
-When I tried to populate the error using javascript on the modal screen I was again having the id name problem therefore I had to carry the JS code to index page and it fixed my problem.
+When I tried to populate the error using javascript on the modal screen I was again having the id name problem again therefore I had to carry the JS code to index page and it fixed my problem.
+I am aware that this is not the best solution however is the best of my knowledge, in the future I am planning to use ajax js code to fix this.

-Card buttons were collating on top of each other on the xs small picture I fixed the issue by taking the Materialize icons from card buttons
+Card buttons were collating on top of each other on the xs and small sized devices I fixed the issue by taking the Materialize icons from card buttons
 when the screen small.

 ## **Deployment**